My Projects

 Stereo Cards

-Stereo cards were another way for people to visualize the world in a different way; I remembered View-Master reels, and collected a few vintage stereoscope cards for inspiration.
+Stereo cards were another way for people to visualize the world in a different way; I remembered View-Master reel sets from touristy places and I aimed for showing depth.

 More cards on Flickr